 The clinical features and prevention of AKI due to traumatic rhabdomyolysis will be reviewed here.
 ATN due to nontraumatic rhabdomyolysis and hemolysis and general overviews of rhabdomyolysis, hemolysis, and drug-induced myopathies are discussed in detail separately.
 (See "Clinical features and diagnosis of heme pigment-induced acute kidney injury (acute renal failure)" and "Clinical manifestations and diagnosis of rhabdomyolysis" and "Approach to the diagnosis of hemolytic anemia in the adult" and "Drug-induced myopathies".)

 DEFINITIONS AND EPIDEMIOLOGY

-Systemic manifestations which are induced by crush injury are often referred to as crush syndrome.
+Systemic manifestations that are induced by crush injury are often referred to as crush syndrome.
 Crush syndrome develops in 30 to 50 percent of cases of traumatic rhabdomyolysis and is frequently seen after catastrophic earthquakes.
 According to some estimates, the incidence of crush syndrome ranges between 2 and 5 percent of all injured victims of catastrophic earthquakes [5-8].
 All disaster victims should be considered at increased risk.

 The incidence of acute kidney injury (AKI) and the frequency with which dialysis is required in these cases have varied widely in different studies.
 The following reports have analyzed these aspects as part of crush injury following catastrophic earthquakes.